girOly/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly/TinyUrl).
+This project was created as an Assignment for the Full-Stack Web Development Bootcamp at Lighthouse Labs.

 ## Final Product
 !["User Index"](https://github.com/girOly/tinyapp/blob/master/tinyapp%20-%20photos/index.png?raw=true)